Nyame-Wolf/Leaderboard/README.md

 # Leaderboard

 > Project Description.
 > **This is a leaderboard project.
 It demonstrates use of a medium wireframe.
 It is setup using webpack and basic html.
-It also demosntrates use of gitflow..**
+It also demonstrates use of gitflow.
+It alsodemostrates use of an api..**

 ## Built With